 If you want a versatile tool for productivity, brainstorming, or personalized conversations, ChatGPT is the way to go.

-Is Perplexity AI better than ChatGPT?
+Is Perplexity better than ChatGPT?

-Is Perplexity Pro better than GPT-4?
+Is Perplexity more accurate than ChatGPT?

-Which AI is better than ChatGPT?
+Which is better for research, Perplexity or ChatGPT?